Effect-TS/effect/packages/platform/README.md

 ### Filtering And Error Handling

-It's important to note that `HttpClient.fetch` doesn't consider non-`200` status codes as errors by default.
+It's important to note that `HttpClient.get` doesn't consider non-`200` status codes as errors by default.
 This design choice allows for flexibility in handling different response scenarios.
 For instance, you might have a schema union where the status code serves as the discriminator, enabling you to define a schema that encompasses all possible response cases.

-You can use `HttpClient.filterStatusOk`, or `HttpClient.fetchOk` to ensure only `2xx` responses are treated as successes.
+You can use `HttpClient.filterStatusOk` to ensure only `2xx` responses are treated as successes.

 In this example, we attempt to fetch a non-existent page and don't receive any error: